 To illustrate, after a bout with physical sickness, like the flu, my immune system is run down.
-My physical protocol consists of extra rest, pound water, eat well, extra vitamin supplements…and lots of rest.
-I focus on what is most healthy because my body is depleted after fighting a virus.
-This focus towards physical health also brings my focus away from what undermines health.
+I focus on what is healthiest because my body is depleted after fighting a virus.
+This focus towards physical health simultaneously brings my focus away from what undermines health.
 The amaz’n way God designed our brains is that whatever we focus our minds on grooves more deeply.
 “We become more like whatever we behold.”

 Here’s another analogy.